 - Rounding Account – This account collects all the rounding corrections.

-Account codes have to be entered in WooCommerce > Xero on your site:
+Account codes must be entered at WooCommerce > Xero within your site:

 Miscellaneous Settings ↑ Back to top